Codigami/CFAlertViewController/README.md

-#CRAlertController
+#CFAlertViewController
-`CRAlertController` is a library that helps you display and customise **alerts and action sheets** on iPad and iPhone.
+`CFAlertViewController` is a library that helps you display and customise **alerts and action sheets** on iPad and iPhone.
 It offers screen rotation as well as an adaptive UI support.
-CRAlertController’s functionality is almost similar to the native UIAlertController.
+CFAlertViewController’s functionality is almost similar to the native UIAlertController.
 You can check out the variations you can implement by using the library:

 <GIF>

 ## Requirements :

-CRAlertController works on devices (iPhone and iPad) with iOS 8.0+.
+CFAlertViewController works on devices (iPhone and iPad) with iOS 8.0+.
 It depends on the following Apple frameworks:

 * Foundation.framework
 * UIKit.framework